 Project Formulation Assistance (PFA) Grants

 These are small grants to help NIEs build their capacity to address and manage environmental and social as well as gender associated risks within their projects/programmes in accordance with the Fund’s Environmental and Social Policy (ESP) and Gender Policy.
-Through this grant, NIEs have the option to hire consultant(s) to help them address these issues.
+Through these grants, NIEs have the option to hire external expertise to help them address these issues.

 There are two types of Technical Assistance grants:

 - Technical Assistance Grant for the Environmental and Social Policy and Gender Policy (TA-ESGP): Aimed at strengthening the capacity of NIEs to identify, screen, address and manage environmental and social risks as well as gender related issues in their projects and programs in line with the Fund’s Environmental and Social Policy and Gender Policy.
 The grant is up to a maximum of US$25,000 per NIE.

 - Technical Assistance Grant for the Gender Policy (TA-GP): Meant for NIEs that already have robust environmental and social policies to put in place measures to avoid, minimize and/or mitigate adverse gender impacts in accordance with the Adaptation Fund’s Gender Policy.
 The grant is up to a maximum of US$10,000 per NIE.

 As per decisions B.29/42 and B.33-34/12 by the Adaptation Fund Board, implementing entities that receive a readiness grant must provide to the Board through the secretariat the following reports: